reedacartwright/rbedrock/cran-comments.md

 - CRAN warnings identified on 2023-03-20 have been fixed.

+- References to compiling with CXX11 have been removed.

 ## Test environments

 * Arch Linux - R 4.2.2 (Local Install)